momarinho/momarinho/README.md

 What I Build
 Web Applications: Modern and responsive apps built with React.js and TypeScript.

-Automation & Optimization: Smart workflows and AI-assisted solutions using the DOE (Design of Experiments) methodology for continuous improvement.
+Automation & Optimization: Smart workflows and AI-assisted solutions using the DOE (Directive/Orchestration/Execution) methodology for continuous improvement.

 UI Components: Reusable and accessible React components that combine performance and elegant design.